-Last month we welcomed a new line of tools and accessories to our experiential body care offerings at Gathered and Grown.
+We recently welcomed a new line of tools and accessories to our experiential body care offerings at Waterbody.
 One that I’m particularly excited to share with you are the natural bristle dry brushes that are so simple to use and have so beautifully enhanced my home self care routine.

 Incorporating a regular dry brush practice at home has been a game changer for the health, texture, and appearance of my skin, and the act of dry brushing itself has become a regular feel-good body care treat that I look forward to just as much as the first warm cup of coffee in the morning.